stratum-mining/stratum/examples/docker-setup/README.md

 # Stratum V2 Docker Files

 This examples uses docker and docker-compose to bootstrap the server.
+Keep in mind that this is working in progress, any suggestion is more than welcome.

 Update the config files on conf/ folder.